 As you progress in your baking journey, you may want to use a Banneton (bread-proofing basket below).
 If using a Banneton, flour it well (rice flour works best here) and place any seeds on the bottom, placing dough seam-side up.

 I will say- if starting out, it can be a bit tricky to flip the Banneton into the hot dutch oven, and have it land centered.
 I prefer to flip it onto parchment, score, then place the parchment and dough into the hot dutch oven.
 Up to you.

-With using the parchment in a regular bowl, there is no flipping, just lifting by the parchment and placing it in the dutch oven.
-MUCH EASIER FOR BEGINNERS.
+With using a piece of parchment paper in a regular bowl, there is no flipping, just lifting by the parchment and placing it in the dutch oven.
+Much easier!

 Watch the 2nd video below for a different “stretch and shape” technique to use AFTER the dough has been proofed.
 Loosen the dough from the edges of a bowl with a wet spatula or wet plastic dough scraper, sliding it down the sides of the bowl.

 With wet hands, carefully pull the dough up on each side, lift it up about 1-2 feet high, and place it back down, folding it on top of itself gently.

 Wet your hands again and give the bowl a quarter turn and do this again.
 (You could repeat this 20 minutes later) Then the 3rd time you lift and stretch, you will either lift it all the way up into your parchment-lined bowl seam side down.
 (EASIEST) or into the floured proofing basket, seam side up (pinching it closed).

 Don’t see the video?
 Allow 15-20 seconds to load it right here.
 If still not showing, check that your ad blocker is off, refresh the page, or try a different browser.